rollkit/docs/docs/intro.md

 # Introduction to Rollkit

-Rollkit is a modular rollup framework that gives developers the freedom to deploy roll-up blockchains throughout the modular stack with minimal overhead, opening new possibilities of rapid experimentation and innovation.
+Rollkit is a modular rollup framework that gives developers the freedom to deploy roll-up blockchains throughout the modular stack with minimal overhead, opening new possibilities for rapid experimentation and innovation.

 Rollkit is a drop-in replacement for Tendermint for any ABCI-compatible blockchain.
-The tutorials utilize Celestia, but it is compatible with any modular DA and consensus layer.
+The tutorials utilize Celestia, but it is compatible with any modular DA layer.

 Rollkit is being developed as an open-source public good.
 [Celestia Labs](https://celestia.org) develops, maintains, and funds R&D for Rollkit, and contributions from other independent teams and organizations are welcome!